alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-10-12-adventures-in-the-terraform-dsl-part-viii-the-puppet-provisioner.md

 main
 ```

 Notice there is autosigning configuration provided by the autosign Ruby Gem.
 Your Puppet Master needs that configuration to support the Puppet Terraform provisioner.
+Also notice that IU had to get the Public Hostname from the EC2 instance Meta Data using curl.
+That is to workaround the fact that there seems to be no way to populate a Terraform template with the generated self.public_dns other than inside a connection or provisioner block!<sup>2</sup>

 ##### Remote exec provisioner